-(i) ANOVA: Single Factor:Â Single factor ANOVAÂ is performed when a single variable is in play.
+(i) ANOVA: Single Factor: Single factor ANOVA is performed when a single variable is in play.
 The result of the analysis is to find whether the data model has any significant differences in its means.
-Therefore, it carries two prominent hypotheses to solve.
+It has two prominent hypotheses to solve.

 (a) Null Hypothesis (H0): The factor causes no difference in means within or between groups.
-If means are symbolized with µ, then the Null Hypothesis concludes: µ1 = µ2 = µ3…. = µN.
+If means are symbolized with µ, the Null Hypothesis concludes: µ1 = µ2 = µ3…. = µN.

 (a) The groups have no difference in their means for the first independent variable.